Southwestern Medical District Urban Design Associate

-As a geographer and native Texan, Marinda brings with her a blended background working in various aspects of urban development, including aquatic habitat restoration, commercial and mixed-use real estate, and redevelopment projects.
-Successful at qualitative and quantitative research, she has experience in economic impact analysis, storytelling, data visualization, and map-making.
+As Geographer and native Texan, Marinda has a unique background.
+She has spent the last decade working in different aspects of urban development, from aquatic habitat restoration to commercial real estate and mixed-use, redevelopment projects.
+Successful at qualitative and quantitative research, she has experience in economic impact analysis, storytelling/brand enhancement, and data visualization and map-making.

-Marinda attended the University of North Texas, where she completed her B.S. and M.S. degrees in Geography while working as a teaching assistant for the Department of Geography and the Environment; teaching courses in Urban Geography, Earth Science, Geology, and Conservation & Resource Management.
+At the University of North Texas, where she finished her B.S. and M.S. degrees in Geography, she worked as a Teaching Assistant for the Department of Geography and the Environment for courses like Urban Geography, Earth Science, Geology, and Conservation & Resource Management.
 She also worked as a research associate for the Center for Economic Development and Research where she supervised a graduate research team and multiple economic impact studies for the Dallas-Fort Worth Metroplex.

-Most notably, Marinda won the Terry Jordan Award for Cultural Geography for her thesis research.
-The thesis focused on theories and practice in place-making, and the ways in which encounters with nature can assist refugee communities in overcoming negative experiences associated with displacement and resettlement.
+At UNT, she also won the Terry Jordan Award for Cultural Geography for her thesis research.
+Marinda’s master’s thesis focused on theories and practice in place-making, and the ways in which encounters with nature can assist refugee communities in overcoming some of the negative experiences associated with displacement and resettlement.

-She loves all things urban planning, “show me an article with smart growth or place-making in the title and I’m hooked!”
-On the weekends you will find Marinda hiking at a state park, crafting, or cooking a meal from scratch.
+She loves all things urban planning, “Show me an article with smart growth or place-making in the title and I’m hooked!”
+On the weekends you will find her hiking a state park, crafting, or cooking a huge meal from scratch.